Migrants on new route to Europe get trapped between borders | Law-Order

 Such scenes unfold largely out of public view because Poland, following Lithuania and Latvia, declared a state of emergency along the border, which prevents journalists and human rights workers from going there.

 The Polish government's measures, which also involve bolstering border defenses with soldiers, are popular with many Poles.
-The conservative ruling party, which took a strong anti-migrant stance in 2015, has seen its popularity strengthen in opinion polls amid the new crisis.
+The conservative ruling party, which won power in 2015 on a strong anti-migrant platform, has seen its popularity strengthen in opinion polls amid the new crisis.

 Despite Poland's efforts, there are reports that some asylum-seekers have managed to cross into the EU undetected and headed farther west, often to reunite with relatives in Germany.